pkp/pkp-docs/learning-ojs/en/reviewing.md

 # Reviewing

+{% include video id="CINhUa35Jic" provider="youtube" %}
+This PKP School video explains how to review an article in OJS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDUKJbWtr4bgy133_jwoiqoF).

 As a reviewer, you will learn of the review request via email or by checking your dashboard:

 ![The assigned submissions queue in reviewer dashboard](./assets/learning-ojs-3-rev-dashboard.png)